vantage-sh/docs.vantage.sh/docs/connecting_kubernetes.md

+---
+id: connecting_kubernetes
+title: Setup Kubernetes
+description: This page walks through the options for how to integrate Vantage with your Kubernetes clusters.
+keywords:
+    - Kubernetes
+    - Connect Kubernetes
+---

 # Setup Kubernetes

-Vantage allows you to see in-cluster costs for Kubernetes clusters including seeing costs by container, service, namespace and label.
-Vantage supports any type of Kubernetes deployment (EKS, GKE, self-managed, etc.).
+Vantage allows you to see in-cluster costs for Kubernetes clusters, including seeing costs by Container, Service, Namespace and Label.
+Vantage supports any type of Kubernetes deployment (e.g., EKS, GKE, self-managed).
 This allows teams to easily understand how their shared clusters are being utilized and how to account for cluster costs across teams and applications.

-Vantage recommends integrating with [OpenCost](/opencost) as the preferred method for ingesting and tracking Kubernetes costs.
+The [Vantage Kubernetes Agent](/kubernetes_agent) is the recommended integration point for ingesting Kubernetes costs into Vantage.

-## How it Works
+## How the Integration Works

 Vantage looks at Pod lifecycle data and the underlying nodes that pods run on.
-By joining the lifecycle data of each Pod (along with the greater of either the reserved or actual CPU/memory prescribed) with the specific rate information of the underlying node, Vantage allocates subcategories of the node (vCPU, Memory, GPU, Storage, etc) to the Pod.
-The lifecycle of the EC2 instance is also automatically determined (on-demand, spot, reserved, savings plan, EDP, etc).
+By joining the lifecycle data of each pod (along with the greater of either the reserved or actual CPU/memory prescribed) with the specific rate information of the underlying node, Vantage allocates subcategories of the node (vCPU, Memory, GPU, Storage, etc.) to the pod.
+The lifecycle of the EC2 instance is also automatically determined (On-Demand, Spot, Reserved, Savings Plans, EDP, etc.).
 This allows you to see costs by the following dimensions:

-- By container
+- By Container
-- By Kubernetes service
+- By Kubernetes Service
-- By Kubernetes namespace
+- By Kubernetes Namespace
-- By Kubernetes label
+- By Kubernetes Label

-Vantage automatically profiles your clusters for all existing services, namespaces and labels to make available for you in the Vantage console as dimensions for filtering and reporting.
+Vantage automatically profiles your clusters for all existing Services, Namespaces, and Labels to be available for you in the Vantage console as dimensions for filtering and reporting.

-## Enabling Kubernetes Costs
+## Enable Kubernetes Costs

-Vantage supports seeing Kubernetes costs via OpenCost and Prometheus.
-You can get started by following these [instructions](https://docs.vantage.sh/opencost/).
+To get started, follow the instructions for setting up the [Vantage Kubernetes Agent](/kubernetes_agent).